 However, if you were to receive a score of 52, this does not mean your website is poorly ranked.
 As has been previously discussed, it all depends on your competition.
 Therefore, if your competition has scored around the 40 – 50 rank, your business should aim for a score between 50 – 60.
 This score would be just enough to out-rank your competitors and rank higher in search engine results.

 Truth is, we all wanna rank at the top.

 So, yes, Dave…FOCUS.
 You need to increase your DA rank to give your company a better shot.
 Or do you want Mark (you know who I’m talking about) to out-rank you?

 That’s what I thought.

 So we’ve covered domain authority.
-And at this point, I’d like to think you’ve grasped the concept: domain authority ranks (and measures) of a domain collectively, subdomains included based on quality, reputation, information and centrality.
+And at this point, I’d like to think you’ve grasped the concept: domain authority ranks (and measures) a domain collectively, subdomains included, based on quality, reputation, information, and centrality.

 Whilst domain authority takes a look at the domain and the whole site collectively, page authority focuses primarily on the page.
 In simple terms: page authority ranks the content of a website.
-It kind of makes sense now doesn’t it – ‘page’, ‘authority’… Don’t worry, we all wondered if they were the same at one point.
+It kind of makes sense now, doesn’t it?
+Don’t worry.
+We all wondered if they were the same at one point.